maristie/maristie.github.io/_posts/2021-07-21-Deciding-Join-Order-in-Database-Systems.md

 \end{aligned}
 $$

-which evaluates to $T(10) = 59049$, taking drastically less time than brute-force.
+which evaluates to $T(10) \approx 59049$ unit operations, taking drastically less time than brute-force.
 In addition, we can record the current minimum join cost and prune unnecessary searches to save more time.

 #### Implementation in Python